Nicolás Maduro: Presidency (2013–2026)

 In October 2025, it was reported that the United States allegedly attempted to capture Maduro through a covert operation involving an effort to recruit his personal pilot, General Bitner Villegas.
-According to the Associated Press, U.S. Homeland Security agent Edwin Lopez met Villegas in the Dominican Republic and offered him wealth in exchange for diverting Maduro’s aircraft to a location where U.S. authorities could legalize his arrest, who faced narco-terrorism charges.
+According to the Associated Press, U.S. Homeland Security agent Edwin Lopez met Villegas in the Dominican Republic and offered him wealth in exchange for diverting Maduro's aircraft to a location where U.S. authorities could legalize his arrest, who faced narco-terrorism charges.
 Over the following 16 months, Lopez maintained encrypted contact with the pilot, but the plan failed when Villegas refused to cooperate.
-The plot originated from a April 2024 tip about Maduro’s planes, which were later seized in Santo Domingo for sanctions violations.
-In 2025, after Lopez’s final attempts to persuade Villegas collapsed, allies of the Venezuelan opposition publicized the agent’s contact with the pilot, briefly sparking speculation about Villegas’s fate before he reappeared publicly affirming his loyalty to Maduro.
+The plot originated from an April 2024 tip about Maduro's planes, which were later seized in Santo Domingo for sanctions violations.
+In 2025, after Lopez's final attempts to persuade Villegas collapsed, allies of the Venezuelan opposition publicized the agent's contact with the pilot, briefly sparking speculation about Villegas's fate before he reappeared publicly affirming his loyalty to Maduro.

+On 24 November 2025, the Trump administration officially labeled him and his government allies as members of a foreign terrorist group.

+On 3 January 2026, during the United States strikes in Venezuela, Donald Trump said Maduro had been captured by the United States, along with his wife.
+Legal experts believe it is likely a violation of the U.N.
+Charter's article 2(4) which requires respect for other countries' sovereignty and prohibits the use of military force without U.N. authorization, except for self-defense.
+Although Maduro was de facto removed from power, according to the Venezuelan government and interim president Delcy Rodríguez, he is still the de jure president of Venezuela.